 This is one of a number of areas where RelateCare can be a critical partner to healthcare organizations.

-RelateCare provide the knowledge and insight required so that you can optimize your healthcare contact center and authorization process to ensure you are submitting and following up on authorizations in an efficient and timely manner.
+RelateCare provides the knowledge and insight required so that you can optimize your healthcare contact center and authorization process to ensure you are submitting and following up on authorizations in an efficient and timely manner.

 - Establishment of a set of Standard Operating Procedures designed to ensure correct documentation of process workflows and management procedures.